10 Customer Insurance Review Best Practices from the Country's Most Successful Agents

 Informing your customer of what to expect will ensure that they are prepared to have a comprehensive discussion.

-If your customer is aware of the “what” to expect, you will reduce the number of people who cancel at the last minute or simply don't show up.
+If your customer is aware of the “what” to expect, you will reduce the number cancellations and no-shows.

 Calling 3 days ahead of the appointment will allow your customer enough time to reschedule any other conflicts of interest.

-In addition to the 3 day call, also make a quick reminder call the day before.
+In addition to the 3 day call, also make a quick reminder call or text the day before.

 5. Set a Minimum Daily Goal for the Number of Customer Review Appointments